Social media advertising

 Advertisers can pay to highlight posts or other activities from the news feed, such as Likes, comments, or event attendance.

-The sponsored stories appear as Facebook ads, or as ‘featured’ stories in the user’s news feed.
+The sponsored posts appear as Facebook ads, or as ‘featured’ stories in the user’s news feed.
 Ironically, this is necessary in part due to Facebook’s own policy of filtering its users’ news feeds to prevent most posts from getting through.
 Facebook’s official claim is that only 16% of posts get seen by users.

 These simple ads comprise a short headline, some brief copy and a small image.
 They run down the side of Facebook Pages and Profiles.
+For book marketing, these ads tend to get the best results but are a bit more complicated to set up.

 A unique feature allows Facebook to add pictures of your friends to the ad based on who Likes the Page or product advertised.
 Facebook calls these ‘social ads’ and claims they are more effective because of the implied recommendation from friends.